 See ORS 65.047 for additional provisions you may want to include in your articles.
 Your incorporator can be an individual 18 years of age or older, or a domestic or foreign corporation, a partnership or an association.

-The Secretary of State has a fillinable articles of incorporation form for nonprofits on its website which you can use to create your nonprofit corporation.
+The Secretary of State has a fillable articles of incorporation form for nonprofits on its website which you can use to create your nonprofit corporation.
 Complete and file your articles following the instructions provided with the form.
-You can file by mail or online through the Secretary of State’s website.
+You can file by mail or online through the Secretary of State's website.

 The articles form on the Secretary of State's website includes optional language regarding distribution of assets on dissolution.
 Be sure to include this language in the articles you create; it is required by the IRS to obtain 501(c)(3) tax-exempt status.
 For more information on IRS requirements for tax exemption, including sample language, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.

 Before you file your articles of organization, you'll need to have bylaws that comply with Oregon law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Oregon.
 Your bylaws do not need to be filed with the state -- they are your internal operating manual.